priyansh19/Suggestion_Mining_Using_Twitter_Data/Readme.md

 This is very basic implementation of Twitter analysis on any string of words also with a low level implementation of tkinter library in python for building its gui part

 ## Contribution ..
-Yes, We do accept Contrbutions but, Read this first [Contributions.md](https://github.com/priyansh19/Twitter_data_sentimental_analysis/blob/master/Contributions.md)
+Yes, We do accept Contrbutions.
+Read [Contributions.md](https://github.com/priyansh19/Twitter_data_sentimental_analysis/blob/master/Contributions.md)